 - Avoid it if you're gluten intolerant – it's not gluten-free.

 - Choose a product that's calcium-fortified.
 Check the nutrition information panel for products with 120mg calcium per 100mL (the same amount that's in reduced-fat cow's milk).

 - If you're lactose intolerant, allergic to dairy milk, or follow a vegan diet, consult with an APD to ensure you're making the right choice of milk substitute.

-We poured samples of the three different milks into coded stainless steel jugs, and Mit Lalich, CHOICE test officer and trained barista, made us three cups of coffee and gave feedback (without the benefit of knowing which sample was which).
+We poured samples of the three different milks into coded stainless steel jugs, and a CHOICE test officer (who's also a trained barista), made us three cups of coffee and gave feedback (without the benefit of knowing which sample was which).

 Barista oat milk (left) vs regular oat milk (right).

-About the barista oat milk, Mit says, "It's obvious from the darker colour that this sample isn't cow's milk.
+About the barista oat milk, he told us, "It's obvious from the darker colour that this sample isn't cow's milk.
 It handles well, but the fine bubbles dissipate faster than in cow's milk, leaving behind a more airy, open foam."